Exeter/PEA_connect/README.md

 ##Todo:
  - Add to README how an actual user/class data looks like in JSON
- - Make into pip installable thing
+ - Fix no data directory problem
+ - Make Profile download to a cache that gets written every download